 The Irrigation Network Project

 Previously irrigation audits were completed through manual completion of paper records.
-Individual asset identification, for example sprinklers, valves, pumps, controller assemblies were taken from paper plans (where available).
-As a result were open to misinterpretation.
+Individual asset identification, for example, sprinklers, valves, pumps and controller assemblies were taken from paper plans (where available).
+As a result, were open to misinterpretation.
 Information was often missed in the field.

 Iconyx was successful in winning the tender.

 The Summit/CrestSX solution allowed users to electronically enter data directly in the field on moving maps.
 At the same time search and report on the data collected.
 As well as view their position relative to the asset in real-time.
 Thus linking the audit data directly to the GIS asset.